infermesh/decentralized-p2p/README.md

 # Start a new node
 node cli.js init
-# Save the node ID shown - you'll need it to connect!

-# In another terminal, connect to the node
+# Dont' forget to save the node ID and port shown!
-node cli.js connect <nodeId>
 ```

 ## Interactive Commands